Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 - I know there are rules; however, they apply to you, not me.

 - You should be loyal to me; however, I shall not be to you.

 - I can criticise you; however, you should never criticise me.

 - If you do as I say all will be ok, you should know how to understand what I’m saying.

-- I am not manipulating anyone, things should just be done my way, then we don’t have a problem, you cause all the problems, I do not care for other pathetic feelings.
+- I am not manipulating anyone, and things should just be done my way, then we don’t have a problem, you cause all of the issues, I do not care for other pathetic feelings.

 Living with a narcissist is a special kind of living nightmare, they are like a parasite that slowly infects your mind, body and soul, to leave you feeling empty and worthless, with no empathy then they leave you broken and empty in more ways than one.
 These will most likely do things behind closed doors and look good to the outside world.